 Amount of equity invested/repaid during a year for government –owned business

-Cash flow statement - Net cash flows from investments in financial assets for policy purposes line item
+Cash flow statement - Net cash flows from investments in financial assets for policy purposes (page 293)

 Amount of equity invested/repaid during a year for the Future Fund and other investment funds

-Cash flow statement – Net cash flows from investments in financial assets for liquidity purposes line item – Page 94
+Cash flow statement – Net cash flows from investments in financial assets for liquidity purposes (page 293)

 Dividend revenue received

-Cash flow statement – Dividends and income tax equivalents line item – Page 94
+Cash flow statement – Dividends, distributions and income tax equivalents (page 293)

 Dividend revenue due each year (accrual accounting)

-Operating statement – Dividend income line item; and Note 5: Dividend and Interest revenue – Page 90
+Operating statement – Dividend and distribution income (page 289); and Note 5: Interest and dividend and distribution revenue (page 312)

 Valuation changes each year on government-owned businesses

-Operating statement – Revaluation of equity investments line item – Page 91
+Operating statement – Revaluation of equity investments (page 290)

 Valuation changes each year on other equity investments

-Amounts expected to be provided as an equity injection in government-owned businesses, or equity redeemed – that is, the new amounts invested or repaid each year – financials are included in Table 3.14: Reconciliation of general government underlying and headline cash balance estimates (page 96 of the 2022-23 Budget).
+Amounts expected to be provided as an equity injection in government-owned businesses, or equity redeemed – that is, the new amounts invested or repaid each year – financials are included in Table 3.6: Reconciliation of general government sector underlying and headline cash balance estimates (page 96 of the 2022-23 Budget).

-The list of government-owned businesses that currently satisfy the technical definition of a “public corporation” appears at Table 6.14: Entities outside the general government sector – 2020-21 (page 125) of Part 6: Australian Government Budget Financial Statements, 2020-21 MYEFO.
+The list of government-owned businesses that currently satisfy the technical definition of a “public corporation” appears at Table A9.1: Entities outside the general government sector – 2021-22 (page 327 of the 2022-23 Budget).

-Further information about the accounting and valuation of individual equity investments is usually located within the financial statements of the administering government department, rather than the Budget Papers.
+Further information about the accounting and valuation of individual equity investments is usually located within the financial statements of the administering government department, rather than the Budget Papers or MYEFO.
 An exception to this is where an equity injection will be made or redeemed during the forthcoming budget year which, as noted above, is reported in Table 3.6: Reconciliation of general government underlying and headline cash balance estimates (page 96 of the 2022-23 Budget).